someretical/TheoreticalDiary/README.md

 ## About

-A digital diary with (planned) Google Drive backups.
-This app is a work in progress.
+A digital diary with Google Drive backups.
+This app is currently feature complete.
+New non-essential features may be added over time.

 ## Images